snowplow/marketing-attribution-accelerator/content/_index.md

 - Web app to implement tracking

 {{% notice info %}}
 Please note that Snowflake will be used for illustration.
-The snowplow-web dbt package also supports **BigQuery, Databricks, Postgres** and **Redshift**.
-Further adapter support for this accelerator will be added in future.
+The snowplow-fractribution dbt package also supports **BigQuery and Databricks.
+Further adapter support for this accelerator will be added soon.
 {{% /notice %}}

 ***